dangeabunea/pluralsight-js-functions/readme.md

 - before - use it if you want to follow the demo
 - complete - use it if you want to see the completed, working example, as presented at the end of the demo

+# StackBlitz

+You can also checkout the source code on StackBlitz.